cocos/cocos-docs/en/scripting/pooling.md

 }
 ```

 Now we completes the full cycle, and there'll be infinite number of enemy supply without the need to instantiate them over and over.
-'Get node from' and 'put node into' operation has very low cost of performance compare to instantiate and destroy.
+"Get node from" and "put node into" operation has very low cost of performance compare to instantiate and destroy.
 So it's definitely a must-have for most game types.

 ## Register reuse and unuse callback

-When creating a Node Pool instance, we can specify a component as where we want to handle the 'reuse' and 'unuse' callback when we recycling nodes.
+When creating a Node Pool instance, we can specify a component as where we want to handle the "reuse" and "unuse callback when we recycling nodes.
 Let's say we have a group of clickable menu items that we want to get from a Node Pool, each menu item has a `MenuItem.js` component attached:

 ```js
 // MenuItem.js